SMS Marketing Laws Australia

 The Act sets out the following:

-Registration and approval of Sender IDs – A Sender ID identifies who, or what organisation has sent a message – and your customers see it when they receive an SMS from you.
+A Sender ID identifies who, or what organisation has sent a message – and your customers see it when they receive an SMS from you.
 As an Esendex customer, you can currently create and edit a Sender ID through our portal, API, email to SMS or via automation.

 Australian Communications and Media Authority (ACMA) regulations now require you to register your Sender ID for approval, prior to sending messages within Australia.
 This allows numbers to be identified and traced and will help to prevent text messages that seek to defraud recipients by using Sender IDs based on: